Turnkey Home: What It Means and If It's Worth It

 Below are potential questions to ask property managers:

-- Does the company use vendors employ staff for repairs and maintenance?
+• Does the company use outside vendors or employ its own staff for repairs and maintenance?

 The bottom line